pamymaf/Exocolonist-AP/apworld/exocolonist/docs/en_Exocolonist.md

   - Save Mom
   - Save Dad
   - Save Hal
+  - Adopt Vriki
+  - Adopt Hopeye
+  - Adopt Robot
+  - Adopt Unisaur
+  - Become Governor
+  - Help Marz become Governor

 ## Items

-You can receive job unlocks and consumables to use in card battles or as gifts for characters
+You can receive job unlocks and consumables to use in card battles or as gifts for characters.
+If perksanity is enabled, you will also receive progressive skill perks.